SPM Linux

 updating packages is an atomic process

-nonetheless, to have a really fail'safe system, redundant backups are necessary
+nonetheless, to have a really fail'safe system, redundant systems are necessary